kiba/Writings/atg/chp2_aftermath.md

 **Colonel Jack O'Neill**
 **Stargate Command, SG-Earth**

-After a well deserved slept-in and a few days off, Colonel Johnathan 'Jack' O'Neill found himself back in familiar routine, standing outside one of his teammate's office.
+After a well deserved slept-in and a few days off, Colonel Johnathan 'Jack' O'Neill was back in a familiar routine, standing just outside a teammate's office.

 He knocked on the door.